ccano2011/Movie-Quest/README.md

             - Removed "MovieInfo" Component for simplicity and to ensure a better, feature complete version upon deliverable
             - Added "Footer" component to satisfy TMDB's Terms & Conditions for use of their API and credit them on every component of the app
         - Changed the dropdown feature to a form for simplicity and to ensure on-time deliverable

+    10/23/20:
+        - Completed all styling for post MVP.